+The proponents of such unilateral decision-making disregard the lessons of World War II on the advantages of collective security and hold the norms and laws established in the wake of the bloodiest conflict in history to be irrelevant to contemporary security.
 In a post 9/11 world of terrorists and weapons of mass destruction, it is enough that a US Administration says a danger is gathering for it to set aside international law and attack the prospective perpetrator.
-Where the Founding Fathers found it prudent to organize governance by off-setting the power of one branch of government, but relied on checks and balances of power among them, US administrations have recently assumed that others abroad should be expected to presume American good faith and to trust American judgment and motives.
+Where the Founding Fathers found it prudent to organize governance by off-setting the power of one branch of government, but relied on checks and balances of power among them, more recent US administrations have assumed that others abroad should be expected to presume American good faith and to trust American judgment, morality and motives.

-Some academics, including some Canadian academics, have talked admiringly of a new grand strategy, of a combination of John Quincy Adams and Woodrow Wilson, of putting unilateral power at the service of universal principle19.
+Some academics, including some Canadian academics, have talked admiringly of a new grand strategy, of a combination of John Quincy Adams and Woodrow Wilson, of putting unilateral power at the service of universal principle.
 But what happens if others claim the same right of prevention as the United States does?
-While some strategic studies scholars presume a state of chaos as the default position of civilization, as if the world were incapable of progress, is it really in American interests to risk that state, to return to the law of the jungle?
+While some strategic studies scholars presume a state of chaos as the default position of civilization, as if the world were incapable of progress, is it really in American interests to act unilaterally, to return to the law of the jungle?
 If everyone takes the initiative to prevent harm to themselves, where does it end?
 In a world that US power cannot control, this is not a trivial question, including for the US and especially for an international business community dependent on an open, rules-based international system.
 Indifference to the unilateralist precedents being set is not consonant with the long-term interest of the US and of others in a world of cooperation rather than competition.
 Would anyone be happy conceding a similar exceptional status to China in 40 years time?

 Perhaps the most glaring problem with this new grand strategy and with the impulses of contemporary US foreign policy to take the fight to the terrorists is the unrealistic assessment that the US can go it alone effectively.
 That theory is unraveling in the harsh political science laboratory of Iraq.
 If the US cannot have its way in Iraq, a third world country of 25 million people, how would it handle, for example, an Iran of 65 million or a Pakistan of 160 million, to name just two countries with populations in some proportion susceptible to Islamist arguments?
-Around the world, there is, on the one hand, an understandable anxiety about apparently growing extremism on the fringes of
+Around the world, there is, on the one hand, an understandable anxiety about apparently growing extremism on the fringes of Islam, and on the other, a considerable apprehension about the direction of American foreign policy, whose only check or balance is an evidently divided and often distracted US electorate.
+US foreign policy itself has come to be seen by many as part of the problem.